mfkimbell/catalog-web-scraper/README.md

 * `.toml` for storing configuration data
 * `makefile` for creating shortcuts for rerunning and rebuilding the docker container
 * `pdm` for installing and managing dependencies
+* `psycopg2` for creating connections to the sql database